White, black, black and white, brindle, red, gray, straw, tri-colored, black and tan.

 It’s a loyal and fearless dog with the ability to protect flock and family.
 It is a calm, independent dog breed.
 It makes a good family pet.
 This is not a breed for the timid owner; it needs firm obedience training.

 The Central Asian Ovtcharka is good with all members of their own family; however, it should be supervised with children.
-It is highly recommended that this dog become fully obedience trained, requires an experienced owner.

 Early socialization is a must for Central Asians.
 Outside the home it may try to dominate other dogs and is wary of strangers; it is a guardian and will act as such.